HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: Methodology

 \textbf{Code Executor}: Serves as a sandboxed execution environment for securely running generated scripts.
 It manages dependencies and captures execution feedback, maintaining a robust separation between code synthesis and runtime behavior.

 \textbf{Plotter}: Serves as the synoptic visualization module.
-It generates code to render meteorological fields into publication-quality figures, leveraging appropriate geospatial projections and standard colormaps to translate numerical data into interpretable visual evidence.
+Integrated with the visualization code repository, it generates code to render meteorological fields into high-quality figures complying with standard meteorological plotting specifications, leveraging appropriate geospatial projections and colormaps to translate numerical data into interpretable visual evidence.

 \textbf{Image Checker}: Serves as the quality-assurance module.
 It validates generated figures against established meteorological plotting standards (e.g., contour intervals and label placement) to ensure clarity and domain compliance prior to analysis.